ARCAFF/ARCCnet/CONTRIBUTING.rst

      From now on, all the commands you run and packages you install will be within this environment.

-3. **Clone the Repository**: After forking and setting up the conda environment, clone the forked repository to your local machine, and install `ARCCnet` in an editable mode using the following commands:
+3. **Clone the Repository**: After forking and setting up the conda environment, clone the forked repository to your local machine, and install ``arccnet`` in an editable mode using the following commands:

    .. code-block:: bash